LeandroHaraoka/design-patterns/Behavioral Patterns/Observer/ObserverFundamentals.md

 The Observer Pattern is useful for solutions in which an object, called subject, controls a list of dependents, called observers, and notifies them every state change.
 For example: a newspaper publisher starts its own business and sends newspapers for each subscriber.
 Every new edition, the subscribers will automatically receive the newspaper, as long as the subscription is activated.
 New subscribers starts receiveing the updates as soon as the subscription is activated.

+This interaction is commonly known as publish-subscribe.
+The subject publishes its notifications to all subscribed observers.

 ## Problem

 Suppose an application must monitor a generic stock price and update a display every price change.